 - visual culture and globalization

-- development and participation
+- development and participatory communication

 - political economy and structures of international communications